invertase/react-native-firebase/docs/messaging/server-integration.md

       payload: {
         aps: {
-          // Required for background/quit data-only messages on iOS 'content-available': true,
+          // Required for background/quit data-only messages on iOS
+          // Note: iOS frequently will receive the message but decline to deliver it to your app.
+          //           This is an Apple design choice to favor user battery life over data-only delivery
+          //           reliability.
+It is not under app control, though you may see the behavior in device logs.
+          'content-available': true,
           // Required for background/quit data-only messages on Android
           priority: 'high',